-METRINKO: Oh, just an Iranian businessman who would like very much to be one of the people who profits by bringing peace to the two countries.
+METRINKO: Oh, just an Iranian businessman who would very much like to be one of the people who profits by bringing peace to the two countries.
 The woods are filled with them, including a fair number of former American officials at this point.